vasu962/vasu962/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Complete my bachelor's degree in Bachelor of Computer Applications.
 - 💼 &nbsp; .....
-- 🌱 &nbsp; Learning more about Cloud Architecture, and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Nextjs and Cloud Architecture.

 <h3> 💎 &nbsp;Language</h3>